Jin-Baek/Machine_Learning-python/README.md

-# Machine Learning basic based on python
+# Python Machine learning Perfect guide

 ## Introduction
 * This repository is for Machine Learning content <br>